Degree: Bachelor of Science in Engineering (BSE)

 Additionally, math and statistics classes are highly recommended as an integral part of the student's technical electives to prepare for work in industry and government and for graduate school.
 The following math/statistics classes are recommended and would be accepted as approved technical electives:

-Other Math/Statistics may be used as technical electives with the approval of the student's academic advisor.
+Other Math/Statistics courses may be used as technical electives with the approval of the student's academic advisor.

 Many courses have integral or associated laboratories in which students gain “hands-on” experience with electrical engineering principles and instrumentation.
 Students have ready access to the teaching laboratory facilities and are encouraged to use them during non-scheduled hours in addition to the regularly scheduled laboratory sessions.
 Opportunities also exist for undergraduate student participation in the wide spectrum of research projects being conducted in the department.